How to Repair Cracks in Concrete

 Step 1: Roughen the Edges of the Crack

-Eventually, you will be filling the crack with a sealer, which needs something to grab onto to properly set.
+The first step to repair concrete cracks is to roughen the edges of the crack as you will eventually be filling the crack with a sealer.
+The sealer will need something to grab onto to properly set.
 Roughening the smooth edges of the concrete crack provides a surface for the filler to easily adhere to.
-Use a wire bush or cold chisel to add texture to smooth surfaces.
+Use a wire brush or cold chisel to add texture to smooth surfaces.

 Step 2: Clean out Dirt and Debris

 Roughening the edges of the crack will create some dust and debris that needs to be removed.
 This step will also ensure that any dirt or organic matter is thoroughly cleaned from the area.
-A masonry brush, heavy paintbrush with thick bristles or a shop vacuum can all be used to effectively remove dirt and debris and provide a clean work surface.
+A masonry brush, heavy paintbrush with thick bristles or a shop vacuum can all be used to effectively remove dirt and debris and provide a clean work surface while fixing cracks in concrete.

 Step 3: Measure the Depth of the Crack